US-ASCII (7-bit US ASCII)

 GB2312 (Simplified Chinese in EUC)

-This support allows users to view virtually any kind of email encoded in various MIME character sets from any region of the world in a single instance of DtMail.
-The decoding of received email is done by DtMail, which looks at the MIME character set and content transfer encoding provided with the email.
+This support enables users to view virtually any kind of email encoded in various character sets from any region of the world in a single instance of DtMail.
+DtMail decodes received email by looking at the MIME charset and content transfer encoding provided with the email.
+Windows-125x MIME charsets are supported.

-If your email message header or message body contains characters that cannot be represented by the MIME charset specified, the system automatically switches the MIME character set to the UTF-8 that can represent any character.
+If your email message header or message body contains characters that cannot be represented by the MIME charset specified, the system automatically switches the charset to UTF-8 which can represent any character.

-If your message contains characters from the 7-bit US-ASCII character set only, your email's default MIME character set is US-ASCII.
-Any mail user agent can interpret such email messages without any loss of characters or information.
+If your message contains characters from the 7-bit US-ASCII character set only, the default MIME charset of your email is US-ASCII.
+Any mail user agent can interpret such email messages without loss of characters or information.